immutable/imx-examples/docs/onboarding.md

 npm install
 ```

+## 0. Register email with the Immutable Developer Hub

+Register your email address on the [Immutable Developer Hub](https://hub.immutable.com) to get access to customised documentation and the ability to create projects on Immutable.

+Projects are required to create collections which subsequently allow minting assets on Immutable (L2).

 ## 1. Register as a user with Immutable X

 We provide an authentication service to protect your administrative level assets from being accessed or updated by someone else.
 This is done using a simliar technique as described [here](https://link.medium.com/CVTcj7YfQkb).